gitpython-developers/GitPython/doc/source/quickstart.rst

 ==============================
 Welcome to the GitPython Quickstart Guide!
 Designed for developers seeking a practical and interactive learning experience, this concise resource offers step-by-step code snippets to swiftly initialize/clone repositories, perform essential Git operations, and explore GitPython's capabilities.
 Get ready to dive in, experiment, and unleash the power of GitPython in your projects!

-All code presented here originated from `***** insert link **** <https://github.com/gitpython-developers/GitPython>`_ to assure correctness.
-Knowing this should also allow you to more easily run the code for your own testing purposes.
-All you need is a developer installation of git-python.

 Trees & Blobs
 **************